 Gifts and entertainment given to or received from persons who have a business relationship with the company are generally acceptable, if the gift or entertainment is modest in value, appropriate to the business relationship, and does not create an appearance of impropriety.
-No cash or cash equivalent payments should be given or received, except in limited circumstances preapproved by the Legal & Regulatory Group.
-Employees who do not comply with these requirements may be required to reimburse the company for the value of any gifts or benefits they make or receive on behalf of the company and may be subject to disciplinary action up to and including termination for cause.
-For further details, refer to the company's Anti-Bribery and Corruption Policy.
+No cash or cash equivalent payments should be given or received.
+Employees who do not comply with these requirements may be required to reimburse the company for the value of any gifts or benefits they make or receive on behalf of the company.
+For further details, refer to company's Anti-Bribery and Corruption Policy.